 Depending on the seeds the succulents will take anywhere from a few days to a couple of weeks to germinate.
 As you can see they are equally as small as the seeds were and will require stable water conditions for about a week before you can start letting the medium dry out a bit more.
 Remember to remove your humidity dome or shower cap as soon as you see them sprout.
 Too much moisture will make them rot.

 And just to point out how tiny they are.
 Here’s a picture of my seemingly enormous fingertip in comparison.
 From here on your most important task is not to water too much.
 Going by experience, I found that the best way to keep them going strong is to wait until the whole sand is thoroughly dried up and then water it well.
-Make sure to let it fully dry out before the next watering.
+Make sure to let it thoroughly dry out before the next watering.

 To water them carefully flood the tray by pouring water into the corners of it.
 Make sure the water drains through and that you do not let them stand in water by keeping the tray in a container or plate.
 The sand should be soaking wet, but the plants should never sit in water.
 I move my trays into the sink or into the garden for watering so that the extra water can escape quickly.
 Let the sand dry fully before watering again.
 By doing this, you mimic what those plants would experience in the desert.
 Drought and flood – once it rains.
 After a few weeks, they will start looking like the little plants in the picture below.
 Even though you might be tempted to move them to another container since they are forming sturdy looking plants you should stay patient and let them grow.